philips-software/terraform-aws-ecs/README.md

 The module creates a ECS cluster by default using one EC2 instance.
 No auto scaling is configured, currently scaling can only be done by change parameters, see examples below.

 *Note:* Release 2.x contains the following backwards incompatible changes
 - Default ECS AMI is from now on the latest Amazon linux available at the time terraform is executed.
 The AMI version can be fixed by setting the filter variable: `ecs_ami_filter`, see the example below.
+Functional the change can be implemented backwards compatible by setting the filter to the image that you was using before the upgrade.

 ## Examples
 - [ECS cluster basic](examples/ecs-cluster-advanced) - This examples combines the usage of the VPC module, ECS cluster (this module), ECS service module, centralized logging.